 The weather is changing and while some of you are celebrating the break in the heat, others may be feeling under the weather.
-Winter is seen as a darker season for its cloud cover and colder temperatures but you may notice your mood dropping this winter without any reason behind it.
+Winter is a darker season with more cloud cover and colder temperatures but you may notice your mood dropping this winter without any reason behind it.

 If you're dreading the season change and don't know why, you might need to look into Seasonal Affective Disorder, or SAD.
 (Appropriate name, right?)
 If you've never heard of it or if you're wondering why your depressed moods don't seem to stay all year round, check out the rest of this article to learn more.

 What are the Causes?

 Unfortunately, more research is needed to know exactly why the seasons affect human behavior.
 Whether it's the colder temperatures, the lower amount of sunlight or something entirely different, we can't be sure.

 What's more, SAD can happen to people in the summer.
 It's much more rare but not unique.
 So if you're feeling SAD, you're not alone.
 (Oh come on, you knew that joke was coming.)

 show people over 35 living in more northern regions were more likely to have winter SAD while those affected with summer SAD had no location correlation.
 However, SAD has been documented

 at nearly all locations for various ethnicities and even for children.
 It affects not just mood but psychiatric illnesses such as bulimia and anorexia as well.

 Because Season Affective Disorder can affect people differently, the symptoms can be vast.
 For most people, SAD mimics that of regular depression of anxiety including:

 Lack or change of appetiteMood swingsSadnessLonelinessLoss of interestChange of sleep patternsWeight change